What information can I give to older adults to help them become more physically active?

 Exercise is generally safe and beneficial for older adults, even those with chronic health conditions.
 Therefore, before starting an exercise program, older people should be screened to assess whether they need medical clearance before exercising.
 Older people with health problems that affect their ability to exercise safely might be more likely to require guidance from a health professional or other qualified exercise leader when starting a new exercise program.

 Should older adults be encouraged to participate in recreational activities?

-The Personal Choice Report developed by Injury Matters’ Stay On Your Feet® team provides information on the benefits of existing popular, cultural and age appropriate recreational activities in increasing balance and preventing falls.
+The Personal Choice Report developed by Injury Matters’ Stay On Your Feet® team provides information on the benefits of existing popular, cultural and age-appropriate recreational activities in increasing balance and preventing falls.

 Overall the Personal Choice Report supports that there is a positive relationship between participation in recreational activity and improvements in balance.
 The eleven recreational activities included in the report are diverse and therefore there are unique benefits associated with participation in each activity.

-View the Personal Choice Report to learn about the potential benefits recreational activities have in preventing falls.
+View the Personal Choice Report to learn about the potential benefits recreational activities can have in preventing falls.

 Share videos about how engaging in recreational activities can help older adults keep active, have fun and stay connected with their community.